 Why motivation isn’t enough: how structure builds results

-Motivation gets you started — structure keeps you going
+Motivation gets you started structure keeps you going.

-• It’s based on mood, not logic
+• It depends on mood, not logic

 • It doesn’t give you a plan

-• It’s reactive — not proactive
+• It’s reactive, not proactive

 1. A clear plan